sigasi/sigasi_insights/content/opinion/emacs/room-improvement.md

 bannerad: true
 ---

-It is no secret that Sigasi wants to be [index].
-I have posted [several articles](.) about the fundamental differences between Emacs and Sigasi.
+It is no secret that Sigasi wants to be [better than Emacs VHDL mode]({{< ref "better-than-emacs-vhdl-mode" >}}).
+I have posted [several articles](/opinion/emacs) about the fundamental differences between Emacs and Sigasi.
 It usually boils down to the limitations of regular expressions and pattern matching.
 There are just certain things that require a parser rather than a simple pattern matcher.

 ## Code Formatter